Adscore/client-libs-java-sample/README.md

 `ConstantArgumentsBaseSample.java` Does not take any parameters, it`s a pure example of usage of the lib API with hardcoded parameters values.
 See how to execute it in point 3rd.

+`AllArgumentsSample.java` To execute this example, appropriate parameters have to be provided via command-line.
+See how to execute it in point 3rd.

 <h4>3.
 Which classes are samples?</h4>
 All classes that implement Sample.java interface contain sample code.